allenjosephs/gym-plan-backend/readme.md

 - User
     - name

+## New skills I learned during the process of creating this project
+- Python decorators
+- JSON Web Tokens

 ## References
 The following resources were vital in assisting me with successfully implementing various aspects of this application.